-Consideration should be given to plain language when considering naming.
-For example, mediation conference and facilitated resolution are quite legal in nature and it could be argued that both are confusing for some people who would be referred to this process.
+Consideration should be given to plain language when considering naming of meetings.
+Both of the suggested names for meetings could be confusing for some people who would be referred to this process.

 While the term 'no further action' is accurate with regards to the next steps in a process, any change in terminology should be accompanied by a description or some type of graphic that describes the actions that have been taken so far.
 'No investigative action' would also require a degree of explanation; Questions raised would include: